philschmid/efsync/README.md

-  'aws_profile': 'efysnc', # aws iam profile with required permission configured in .aws/credentials 'aws_region': 'eu-central-1', # the aws region where the efs is running 'efs_pip_dir': 'lib',  # pip directory on ec2 'python_version': 3.8,  # python version used for installing pip packages -> should be used as lambda runtime afterwads 'requirements': 'requirements.txt', # path + file to requirements.txt which holds the installable pip packages 'file_dir': 'local_dir', # extra local directory for file upload like ML models 'file_dir_on_ec2': 'ml', # name of the directory where your file from <file_dir> will be uploaded 's3_bucket': 'my-bucket-with-files', # s3 bucket name from files should be downloaded
+  'aws_profile': 'efysnc', # aws iam profile with required permission configured in .aws/credentials 'aws_region': 'eu-central-1', # the aws region where the efs is running 'efs_pip_dir': 'lib',  # pip directory on ec2 'python_version': 3.8,  # python version used for installing pip dependencies -> should be used as lambda runtime afterwads 'requirements': 'requirements.txt', # path + file to requirements.txt which holds the installable pip dependencies 'file_dir': 'local_dir', # extra local directory for file upload like ML models 'file_dir_on_ec2': 'ml', # name of the directory where your file from <file_dir> will be uploaded 's3_bucket': 'my-bucket-with-files', # s3 bucket name from files should be downloaded